 University of Augsburg School of Law, Germany

-Chicago-Kent can nominate six students to participate in the summer exchange program in European and International Economic Law.
+Chicago-Kent can nominate up to six students to participate in the summer exchange program in Augsburg.
 Courses are taught in English.
 Students will pay tuition cost for up to 6 ABA-approved credit hours to Chicago-Kent and are responsible for any additional costs.
-The summer study abroad application deadline is March 15 but please note that applications are reviewed and spots are allocated on a "first completed" basis.
+The summer study abroad application deadline is March 15.

 For more information about the summer program at Augsburg: http://www.jura.uni-augsburg.de/.

 "As Europe's largest economy and second most populous nation, Germany is a key member of the continent's economic, political, and defense organizations.
 European power struggles immersed Germany in two devastating World Wars in the first half of the 20th century and left the country occupied by the victorious Allied powers of the US, UK, France, and the Soviet Union in 1945.
 With the advent of the Cold War, two German states were formed in 1949: the western Federal Republic of Germany (FRG) and the eastern German Democratic Republic (GDR).
 The democratic FRG embedded itself in key Western economic and security organizations, the EC, which became the EU, and NATO, while the Communist GDR was on the front line of the Soviet-led Warsaw Pact.
 The decline of the USSR and the end of the Cold War allowed for German unification in 1990.
 Since then, Germany has expended considerable funds to bring Eastern productivity and wages up to Western standards.
 In January 1999, Germany and 10 other EU countries introduced a common European exchange currency, the euro."
 This information came from the U.S. Department of State.
 Read the Department of State Background Notes on Germany for additional information.

 Country Travel Notes